Acanthastrea brevis: Biology

 Acanthastrea brevis is a zooxanthellate species of coral.
 It obtains most of its nutritional needs from the symbiotic dinoflagellates that live inside its soft tissues.
-These photosynthetic organisms provide the coral with organic carbon and nitrogen, sometimes providing up to 90% of their host's energy needs for metabolism and growth.
+Through a photosymbiotic relationship these photosynthetic organisms provide the coral with organic carbon and nitrogen, sometimes providing up to 90% of their host's energy needs for metabolism and growth.
 Its remaining needs are met by the planktonic organisms caught by the tentacles of the polyps.

 Status

 This coral has a wide range but is rare throughout its range.
 It is particularly susceptible to attack by the crown of thorns starfish.
 The main threats faced by corals in general are related to climate change and the mechanical destruction of their coral reef habitats; increasing damage from extreme weather events, rising sea water temperatures and ocean acidification.
-The International Union for Conservation of Nature has assessed the conservation status of this species as being "vulnerable".
+The International Union for Conservation of Nature has assessed the conservation status of this species as being "Least concern".
 All corals receive protection by being listed on CITES Appendix II.